Things to do

 Buy a business

-The earliest settlers in Glen Innes Highlands were Scottish, they enjoyed the cooler climate of the highlands which reminded them of their home country.
+The earliest settlers in Glen Innes Highlands were Scottish and enjoyed the cooler climate of the highlands, which reminded them of their home country.

-Duval and Chandler are deeply connected with the romance of old Glen Innes, for they guided Glen Innes Highlands’ first settler, Scottish barrister Archibald Boyd to the district.
+Duval and Chandler are deeply connected with the romance of old Glen Innes, for they guided Glen Innes Highlands’ first settler, Scottish barrister Archibald Boyd, to the district.
+Boyd first took up land here in 1838.

-Many of the Glen Innes community have embraced our Celtic and Scottish heritage and participate in the many experiences and ceremonies throughout the year.
+Many Glen Innes community members embrace our Celtic and Scottish heritage and participate in the various experiences and ceremonies held throughout the year.

-The many Scottish settlers who were part of Glen Innes Highlands’ proud heritage are immortalised in the Australian Standing Stones, the man-made, megalithic array, unique in the southern hemisphere, that has become the official national monument to all Australia’s Celtic pioneers.
+The many Scottish settlers who were part of Glen Innes Highlands’ proud heritage are immortalised in the Australian Standing Stones - the man-made, megalithic array that is unique in the southern hemisphere, which has become the official national monument to Australia’s Celtic pioneers.

-The love of Celtic history, music and culture has remained strong among the Glen Innes Highlands residents.
-In 1992, locals organised the first Australian Celtic Festival.
-The festival celebrated its silver jubilee in 2017 and attracts Celtic musicians and performers from around the world, as well as many thousands of visitors.
+The love of Celtic history, music and culture has remained strong among our local residents.
+In 1992, locals organised the first Australian Celtic Festival, which has continued annually since, attracting Celtic musicians, artists and performers from around the world, as well as many thousands of visitors, many of which attend to represent Celtic clans and societies.

 Found your holiday inspiration?